AUDIO VERSION: YouTube Podbean

 Q: Did Christ come to unite or divide people?

 Why did Christ come to the earth?
 What was the point of Him dying on a cross?
 It’s simple: our Gods decided to change the way They interact with us.
-Under the Old Covenant, Yahweh made salvation very accessible to His followers, but He intentionally deceived people about how many Gods there are (see Why did Yahweh lie about being the only God in existence?).
+Under the Old Covenant, Yahweh made salvation very accessible to His followers, but He intentionally deceived people about how many Gods there are.
 The Old Covenant included a lot of ancient traditions that were very popular in many cultures throughout Bible times: priestly intercession, animal sacrifices, a physical Temple, and the idea of setting apart physical objects for sacred use.
 Under the New Covenant, Yahweh scrapped all of these ancient ways and drafted a New Covenant that took away the distraction of religious rituals.
 The New Covenant also included the shocking revelation that we don’t have just one Creator, but three.

 The purpose in Christ showing up in visible form and preaching to the Jews for three years was to explain how the New Covenant was going to work and help all of humanity understand what the new requirements for salvation are.
 Monotheism (the belief in one God) is out, polytheism (the belief in multiple Gods) is in.
 Temporary acceptance is out, eternal acceptance is in.
 The way that we’re being judged hasn’t changed: we’ve always been judged by our soul’s response to our Makers, not by our works.
 The concept of eternal life versus eternal damnation hasn’t changed, but it’s now possible to know that you have been eternally accepted by your Gods long before your actual death—that kind of assurance wasn’t available under the Old Covenant.